How to fix the most impactful AWS RDS Slow queries 🐢

 SQL queries are often constructed by an Object–Relational Mapping (ORM) tool, which can result in poorly performing queries.
 Every ORM framework offers an “escape hatch” to run a SQL query directly; this is what you might leverage to bypass the ORM and deliver your optimized performant SQL query.

-Though more often that not, the design of the UI or API is at fault.
-Asking for too much data, allowing for too many arguments or not paginating results correctly, can result in slow queries that destabilise your platform.
-APIs are hard to fix, as they are often consumed by many clients & integrations, and changing the API is a breaking change.
+Though more often that not, the design of the UI or API is at fault, depending on their usage.
+Inadvertedly asking for too much data, passing too many arguments or not paginating results correctly, can result in slow queries that destabilise your platform.
+APIs are hard to fix, as they are often consumed by existing clients & integrations, and changing the API could well be a breaking change.